dotnet/interactive/docs/README.md

 ### Telemetry

 Telemetry is collected when .NET Interactive is started.
-Once .NET Interactive is running, we collect the names of packages imported into the notebook and the languages used to run individual cells.
-We do not collect any additional code from cells.
+Once .NET Interactive is running, we collect hashed versions of packages imported into the notebook and the languages used to run individual cells.
+We do not collect any additional code or clear text from cells.
 The telemetry is anonymous and reports only the values for a specific subset of the verbs in the .NET Interactive CLI.
 Those verbs are:

 * `dotnet interactive jupyter`
 * `dotnet interactive jupyter install`